mitmath/julia-mit/README.md

 ```jl
 (v1.5) pkg> add Interact PyPlot Plots
 ```
-(You can install packages later as you need them using the same interface, of course.)
+(You can install packages later as you need them using the same interface, of course.
+Thousands of other packages can be found on [JuliaHub](https://juliahub.com/).)

 Switch back to the `julia>` prompt by hitting backspace or ctrl-C, and then you can launch the notebook by running